Bruno-Diego/copacabana-pp5/README.md

   - No errors were found on the website when using [JSHint Validator](https://jshint.com/install/).

 - Python
   - Used Flake8 for python syntax validation.
-There was some warnings about too long lines, and a couple of typos that is now taken care of.
-The warnings that is left is in files related to the boutiqueado project walktrought that based this project.
+There were some warnings about too long lines and a couple of typos that are now taken care of.
+The warnings that are left are in files related to the boutiqueado project walkthrough inspired this project.

   ![](./docs/readme/flake8validation.png)

 - [Lighthouse](https://developers.google.com/web/tools/lighthouse)
   - Lighthouse is a feature of Google Chrome developer tools and is used to assess the performance of the website and its features.
-I achieved a  good performance, assessibility, best practises and SEO scores, as you can see on this [report](./docs/readme/lighthousesummary.pdf).
+I achieved a performance, accessibility, best practices and SEO scores, as you can see in this [report](./docs/readme/lighthousesummary.pdf).

     ![](./docs/readme/lighthouse.png)

 - [Color Contrast Accessibility Validator](https://color.a11y.com/)
-  - Allowed me to test the colour contrast of my webpage, all tests passed.
+  - Allowed me to test the color contrast of my webpage, all tests passed.

     ![](./docs/readme/Color-Contrast-Accessibility-Validator.png)